 Understanding the Role of Hypermobility in Headache and Migraine

-Are Headaches, Joint Hypermobility, Sleep Disorders, and Dysautonomia Related?
+Are Headaches, Joint Hypermobility, Sleep Disorders, GI Problems, and POTS connected?

 The body is complex.
 And I know that one symptom cannot be isolated.
-Appropriate treatment means treating the conditions as a whole.
-So, to properly treat patients with more than one of these symptoms, my colleagues and I knew we needed to better understand their relationship.
-To do this, we retrospectively reviewed the charts of 49 consecutive patients with joint hypermobility syndrome (identified by having a Beighton hypermobility score greater than or equal to 5).
+Appropriate treatment means treating the body as a whole.
+So, to properly treat patients more than one of these symptoms, I knew I needed to understand their relationship.
+To do this, a premedical student I was mentoring, James Barnett, and I retrospectively reviewed the charts of 49 consecutive patients with joint hypermobility syndrome (identified by having a Beighton hypermobility score greater than or equal to 5).
 For each patient, we measured their total cervical spine mobility, evaluated sleep complaints through the results of their polysomnograms (a sleep study), reviewed for symptoms related to pinched nerves in the neck and tabulated symptoms related to dysautonomia.

 What we found fell right in line with our anecdotal observations.
-Seventy-three percent (73%) of these hypermobile patients had major complaints related to headache or a migraine, eighty-nine percent (89%) had Disorder of Cervical Spine, eighty-three percent (83%) had sleep complaints and eighty-three percent (83%) had symptoms of dysautonomia.
+Seventy-three percent (73%) of these hypermobile patients had major complaints related to headache or migraine, eighty-nine percent (89%) had Disorder of Cervical Spine, eighty-three percent (83%) had sleep complaints and eighty-three percent (83%) had symptoms of dysautonomia (POTS and/or GI complaints).

 Suffering just two of the disorders was in the minority.
 Almost half (47%) of them suffered from all four disorders.
 Perhaps even more fascinating, in this group of joint hypermobility syndrome patients, those with cervical spine mobility of greater than 1.25cm (n=16) experienced migraines with a prevalence more than two times, and chronic migraine more than 7 times that of those patients with a cumulative cervical spine mobility less than 1.25cm.